CECSMH/react-native-serial-weight-scale/README.md

 # react-native-serial-weight-scale

 A React Native module for interfacing with serial weight scales.
-This library provides a TypeScript-compatible API to connect, read and monitor serial weight scales.
+This library provides a TypeScript-compatible API to connect, read, monitor, and manage serial weight scales.

 ## Features

 - **Read Weight**: Retrieve the current weight from a scale.
 - **Monitor Weight**: Continuously monitor weight changes with a callback-based API.
 - **Device Listing**: List all available serial devices.
+- **Event Handling**: Register callbacks for device connection, disconnection, attachment, and detachment.
 - **TypeScript Support**: Full type definitions for a type-safe development experience.
+- **Error Handling**: Standardized `ScaleError` with specific error types for debugging.

 ## Installation